MUSICOL 2001 - Music in Time and Place

 General Course Information

-Course Code MUSICOL 2001 Course Music in Time and Place Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible MUSST 2001, MUSICOL 2001 Assumed Knowledge Base proficiency with reading standard music notation, but NOT to have experience or proficiency in musical performance Course Description This course develops an understanding of the ways in which music research is undertaken in diverse historical and geo-cultural contexts.
+Course Code MUSICOL 2001 Course Music in Time and Place Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Basic proficiency with reading standard music notation is assumed, but experience or proficiency in musical performance is not required.
+Course Description This course develops an understanding of the ways in which music research is undertaken in diverse historical and geo-cultural contexts.
 The first part of this course includes a brief overview of the co-disciplines of historical musicology and ethnomusicology.
 Through examination of selected case studies of Western and non-Western music, historical, critical and cultural perspectives are used to understand music as a range of expressive forms and practices in daily life.

 Course Coordinator: Mr Steven KnopoffCourse Coordinator: Mr Steven Knopoff (firstname.lastname@example.org)

 The full timetable of all activities for this course can be accessed from Course Planner.

 1 Understand the history and intellectual development in the co-disciplines of ethnomusicology and musicology.
 2 Demonstrate an understaqnding of the ways in which historical and cultural contexts of music impact upon musical practice.
 3 Understand the varied approaches to music research through consideration of case studies of Western and non-Western, notated and oral, and traditional and contemporary music practices.
 4 Develop aural and analytical skills through assessed work in transcription and analysis.
 5 Develop music research skills related to planning essays and confidence in written and oral communication.

 University Graduate Attributes